 *Please note, news coverage does not include access into park buildings.

-Our daily programs are designed to give visitors to the park the basic story of the American Revolution, the Constitutional Convention and Benjamin Franklin's life, but there's a lot more to the story of the founding of the United States that cannot be covered in one tour.
+Our daily free programs are designed to give park visitors the basic story of the American Revolution (i.e. Declaration of Independence, the U.S. Constitution and events surrounding the creation of the United States), the Constitutional Convention and Benjamin Franklin's life, but there's a lot more to the story of the founding of the United States that cannot be covered in one tour.